w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Practical**: introduce learners to basic accessibility checks.
-Remember the importance of using several input and output methods such as mice, keyboards, screen or voice output to check for possible accessibility issues.
+Remember the importance of using several input and output methods such as mice, keyboards, and of using assistive tools such as screen readers, to check for possible accessibility issues.

 ##### Suggested activities